 Two VTEM surveys were flown on 300 metre line spacing over 280 square km covering a substantial part of the prospective areas as defined by previous explorers.
-One of these surveys, "Ringwood" covered half the relinquished area.
-The survey delivered definitive outcomes; there is little conductive overburden and the data is good quality amenable to interpretation of discrete bedrock conductor anomalies.
+The surveys delivered definitive outcomes; there is little conductive overburden and the data is good quality amenable to interpretation of discrete bedrock conductor anomalies.
 The lack of bedrock conductor anomalies over the areas of elevated or anomalous geochemistry from historical surface sampling suggests a disconnect between the geochemistry of the present day surface and the primary source of any mineralisation.
 No VTEM response is evident over the two recorded copper prospects at Ringwood and Waldo Pedlar.